 Respect for Human Rights

-Employees’ Human Rights
+Respect for Employees’ Human Rights

-Yamaha determines evaluation and compensation of employees according to fair rules using criteria such as the ability to perform tasks, job responsibilities, and achievements.
+In hiring and employment practices, the Yamaha Group practices fair selection and ensures the absence of any form of discrimination based on its diversity and inclusion policies in order to provide employment opportunities to a diverse group of people.
+In addition, Yamaha decisions regarding employee evaluations and compensation are made in accordance with fair rules using criteria such as the ability to perform tasks, job responsibilities, and achievements.
 We also carry out training for managers involved with evaluations in order to ensure their ability to make accurate assessments.

-Prevention of Harassment or Unfair Discrimination
+Prevention of Harassment

 Consideration of Human Rights in the Supply Chain